ovhemert/ci-status/docs/API.md

 Example: `116237544ebea73f9a27ffebadb3961859`

-API token (preferred) or the password of the user
+API token (preferred) or the password of the user.

 ### url